srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

     }
     ```

+1. At the bottom of the blade, click **Next: Metrics >**.

-1. In the **Metrics** blade we will define a custom metric to track the firmware update was effective.
-Create a new custom metric called **"fwupdated"** and type in the below criteria, then click on **Next: Target devices >**
+    You will be using a custom metric to track whether the firmware update was effective.

+1. On the **Metrics** tab, under **METRIC NAME**, enter **fwupdated**

+1. Under **METRIC CRITERIA**, enter the following:

     ``` SQL
     SELECT deviceId FROM devices
         WHERE properties.reported.firmware.currentFwVersion='1.0.1'
     ```

-1. In the **Priority** field, type **"10"** and in the **Target Condition** field, type in the following query, replacing "\<your device id\>" with the device Id you used to create the device in task 2, then click on **Next: Review + Create >**
+1. At the bottom of the blade, click **Next: Target devices >**.

+1. On the **Target Devices** tab, under **Priority**, in the **Priority (higher values ...)** field, enter **10**.

+1. Under **Target Condition**, in the **Target Condition** field, enter the following query:

     ``` SQL
     deviceId='<your device id>'
     ```

+    > **Note**: Be sure to replace `'<your device id>'` with the Device ID that you used to create the device.
+For example: `'SimulatedSolutionThermostat'`

+1. At the bottom of the blade, click **Next: Review + Create >**

-1. On the next blade you should see the validation succeed for your new configuration.
-Click on **Create**.
+    When the **Review + create** tab opens, you should see a "Validation passed" message for your new configuration.

-1. Once the configuration has been created you will see it in the **Automatic Device Management** blade.
+1. On the **Review + create** tab, if the "Validation passed" message is displayed, click **Create**.

+    If the "Validation passed" message is displayed, you will need to go back and check your work before you can create your configuration.

+1. On the **IoT device configuration** pane, under **Configuration Name**, verify that your new **firmwareupdate** configuration is listed.

-At this point IoT Hub will look for devices matching the configuration's target devices criteria, and will apply the firmware update configuration automatically.
+    Once the new configuration is created, IoT Hub will look for devices matching the configuration's target devices criteria, and will apply the firmware update configuration automatically.

-You have validated that the firmware update process on your simulated device works.
+1. Switch to the Visual Studio Code window, and review the contents of the Terminal pane.

+    The Terminal pane should include new output generated by your app that lists the progress of the firmware update process that was triggered.

+1. Stop the simulated app, and close Visual Studio Code.

     You can stop the device simulator by simply pressing the "Enter" key in the terminal.